Hr24612/tech-assessment/Node.JS/README.md

 <br>
 <br>

-In case if you're interested in testing the API endpoints yourself, here are the example JSON body data that you can use:
+In case if you're interested in testing the API endpoints yourself, here are some example JSON body data that you can use.
+Some might not work since the ID aren't in the JSON files so its recommended to replace the IDs with the onces present in the JSON files
 <br>
 <br>